Bull Sequana X1000 supercomputers

 The open exascale-class supercomputers

-With the new Bull sequana range of supercomputers, Atos confirms its strategic commitment to the development of innovative high performance computing systems – the systems needed to meet the major challenges of the 21st century.
+With the Bull Sequana X1000 range of supercomputers, Atos confirms its strategic commitment to the development of innovative high performance computing systems – the systems needed to meet the major challenges of the 21st century.

 sequana, an innovative solution that matches the exascale technological challenges: